csstudent26/dataBases2/README.md

 - Utilization of a local server (Tomcat) to host and deploy the application.
 - Extended database interactions to support advanced CRUD (Create, Read, Update, Delete) operations.
 - Improved user experience with dynamic content generation and interactivity.
+## General Notes

+- The DataBases2 project is not a traditional Java project; it is a Dynamic Web Project.
+The IDE being used, such as Eclipse IDE, allows for the creation of such a project.
+- The project uses Servlets, which means the Java code will be different from a standard Java project.
+For example, a main method is not used, and certain conditions must be observed when working with Servlets.
+- It is necessary to have a local server installed on your system to run the project.
+In this case, Tomcat is being used.
+- When creating the project, the IDE will provide a choice of servers, including Tomcat (assuming it has been downloaded and installed).
+A folder named 'Server Runtime [Apache Tomcat _ _]' will be automatically added to the project.
+- In addition to the Tomcat server, a JDBC connection needs to be added to connect the program to the database.
+In my experience, the JDBC connector (a Java file) can be added to the 'Server Runtime' folder.
+Otherwise, you may encounter a 'no suitable driver found' error.
 ## Getting Started
 To get started with the DataBases2 project, follow these steps: